-The Hayot Lake Deposit is part of the Attikamagen Property Joint Venture between Century (60%) and WISCO (40%) and hosts a Taconite iron deposit of 1.7 billion tonnes of inferred resources.
-An NI 43-101 Technical Report was published on SEDAR in November 2012.
+The Hayot Lake Deposit is part of the Attikamagen iron ore projects and hosts a Taconite iron deposit of 1.7 billion tonnes of inferred resources.
+A NI 43-101 Technical Report was published on SEDAR in November 2012.

 |Location||Labrador Trough, ~20km N of Schefferville|